scrabbletank/farhome-rules/rulesdoc.md

 #### Deflect
 - **AP Cost:** 2/1
 - **Weapon:** N/A
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 4/12

-Can only be used when the target of a ranged weapon attack.
-Instead of making a defense roll against the attack, make a sleight of hand roll instead.
+This can only be used when the target of a ranged weapon attack.
+Instead of making a defense roll against the attack, make a sleight of hand roll.
 On success you catch the projectile, taking no damage.

 ***Enhanced:*** After catching the projectile you may spend 2 AP to fire the projectile back.
 Make a ranged attack against a target within 5 tiles adding an enhanced die to your roll.
 On hit you deal normal damage with that ammunition.

 ___
 #### Cleave
 - **AP Cost:** 7/6
-- **Weapon:** Two-Handed weapon
+- **Weapon:** any two-handed weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 4/13

-You may target creatures equal to your strength.
-Targets must be inside your zone of control.
-Make a melee weapon attack against all targets, adding a bad die to the roll.
-On hit, targets take 1 wound in damage.
+With a wide swing you cleave all creatures in your zone of control.
+Make a melee weapon attack, adding a bad die to the roll.
+On hit the creatures take 1 wound in damage.

-***Enhanced:*** You no longer add a bad die to the roll, on hit targets take normal weapon damage.
+***Enhanced:*** You no longer add a bad die to the roll and you deal normal damage to all creatures.

 ___
 #### Flurry
 - **AP Cost:** 7/6
-- **Weapon:** One-Handed
+- **Weapon:** any melee weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 4/13

-You make two quick attacks against a single target.
-Make two weapon attacks, adding a Terrible die to each attack.
-On hit they take weapon damage.
+You make two quick attacks against a single creature.
+Make two weapon attacks, adding a terrible die to each attack.
+On hit the creature takes normal damage.

-***Enhanced:*** use a Bad die instead of a Terrible die.
+***Enhanced:*** You add a bad die instead of a terrible die to your attack roll.

 ___
 #### Magic Arrow
-- **AP Cost:** 7/5
+- **AP Cost:** 7/6
-- **Weapon:** Ranged
+- **Weapon:** any ranged weapon
 - **Range:** Weapon Range
 - **Level Required:** 4/16

-You channel magic into your weapon, empowering the next attack and consuming up to 3 mana.
-Make a weapon attack against a target adding an enhanced die to the roll, on hit the target takes normal damage.
-Regardless of the outcome the arrow turns to energy and pierces through, hitting 2 tiles directly behind the target.
-Any creatures hit must make a defense roll against your attack, taking a wound on hit.
-The arrow pierces 1 tile further per mana consumed.
+You channel magic into your weapon, empowering the next attack and consuming 1 to 3 mana.
+The arrow pierces its target hitting all creatures in a 2 tile line, increasing the tiles by 1 for each mana spent.
+All creatures in the line make a defense roll against your attack, adding an enhanced die to the attack roll.
+On hit the creatures take 1 wound in damage.

-***Enhanced:*** On a critical, deal an additional wound die to all targets.
+***Enhanced:*** The attack deals normal damage.

 ___
 #### Armor Break
 - **AP Cost:** 5/4
-- **Weapon:** Bludgeoning
+- **Weapon:** any bludgeoning weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 5/14

-Make a melee attack against a target, adding 1 enhanced die.
-On hit deal normal weapon damage.
-If you critical the target's armor provides 1 fewer die until repaired.
+Make a melee attack against a creature, adding 1 enhanced die.
+On hit you deal normal damage, breaking their armor on a critical.
+Armor broken this way provides 1 less defense die until repaired.

-***Enhanced:*** Add a superiority die instead of an enhanced die.
+***Enhanced:*** Add a superior die instead of an enhanced die.

 ___
 #### Target Weakness
 - **AP Cost:** 5/4
-- **Weapon:** Ranged Weapon
+- **Weapon:** any ranged weapon
 - **Range:** any
 - **Level Required:** 5/14

-Make a ranged attack against a target, adding up to 5 wound die.
-For each wound die added, add a terrible die to your roll.
+Make a ranged attack against a creature, adding up to 5 wound dice to the damage.
+For each wound die added, add a terrible die to your roll attack roll.

-***Enhanced:*** On a critical, the target takes a random Lesser wound.
+***Enhanced:*** The creature gains a random lesser wound on a critical.

 ___
-#### Push Opportunity
-- **AP Cost:** 5/4
-- **Weapon:** Any Melee
-- **Range:** Melee
-- **Level Required:** 5/15

-Take advantage of a situation.
-Can only be used against a target that has a condition or is granting combat advantage.
-Make a normal weapon attack, adding a superior die to the roll.
-You deal an extra wound die on a critical.

-***Enhanced:*** Add 2 superior dice to your attack roll.

-___
 #### Roundhouse Kick
 - **AP Cost:** 5/5
-- **Weapon:** Unarmed
+- **Weapon:** unarmed
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 5/15

-Perform a spinning kick, knocking away opponents.
-Make an unarmed attack against a creature, adding 1 enhanced die to the roll. on hit the target takes normal damage and is pushed back 1 tile, and staggered on a critical.
+Perform a spinning kick.
+Make an unarmed attack against a creature, adding an enhanced die to the roll.
+On hit the creature takes normal damage and is pushed back 1 tile, being staggered on a critical.

-***Enhanced:*** You may target a second creature that is adjacent to you.
+***Enhanced:*** You may target 2 creatures with the attack.

 ___
 #### Pommel Strike
 - **AP Cost:** 5/4
-- **Weapon:** Any
+- **Weapon:** any two-handed weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 6/15

-You make an attack with the blunt part of your weapon.
-Make a weapon attack against a single target.
-On hit they take weapon damage, replacing all wounds dealt with wound dice and changing the damage type to bludgeoning.
-On a critical the target is Weakened until the end of their next turn.
+Make a weapon attack against a creature, adding a normal die to the attack roll.
+On hit they take 2 wound dice in bludgeoning damage, and are weakened until the end of their next turn on a critical.

-***Enhanced:*** Add a superior die to the attack.
+***Enhanced:*** Add an enhanced die instead of a normal die to the attack.

 ___
 #### Suplex
 - **AP Cost:** 5/4
-- **Weapon:** Unarmed
+- **Weapon:** unarmed
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 6/15

-Can only be used against a grappled target.
-Make an unarmed attack against the targets strength save.
-On hit you slam the grappled creature into the tile behind you, knocking them prone and dealing normal unarmed damage.
-On a critical the target is dazed until the end of their next turn.
-This ends the grapple on the target.
+Can only be used against a grappled creature.
+Make an unarmed attack against the creatures strength save.
+On hit you slam the grappled creature into the tile behind you, ending the grapple, knocking the creature prone and dealing normal damage.

-***Enhanced:*** Wound die you roll count as wounds instead.
+***Enhanced:*** All wound dice in your damage roll are replaced with wounds.

 ___
 #### Puncture
 - **AP Cost:** 5/4
-- **Weapon:** One-Handed Slashing or Piercing
+- **Weapon:** any one-handed slashing or piercing weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 6/16

 Only usable against a target that rolls 4 or more defense dice.
 Slide your blade between the joints of their armor, stabbing your weapon home.
-Make an normal weapon attack against a target.
+Make an melee attack against a target.
 The target can only roll defense dice equal to their Dexterity.
-On hit deal normal weapon damage, adding a wound die on a critical.
+On hit deal normal damage, adding a wound die on a critical.

 ***Enhanced:*** The targets superior defense dice are replaced with normal defense dice.
 On a critical, the target takes a random lesser wound instead of adding a wound die.

 ___
 #### Disarm
 - **AP Cost:** 6/5
-- **Weapon:** Unarmed
+- **Weapon:** unarmed
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 7/15

 You attempt to disarm an opponent, forcing them to drop their weapon.
 The target makes a Defense or Dexterity save against your unarmed attack, on hit their weapon falls to the ground, landing in an adjacent tile of your choosing.
 A creature standing on that tile can spend 2 AP retrieving the weapon.